Gibartes/O-LoRa/Device/README.md

     - ./start.sh kill
   - Run all olora processes.
     - ./start.sh run
-  - See a log file writtem by oloraNT.
+  - See a log file written by oloraNT.
     - ./start.sh log